sellout/dhall-path/README.md

 It supports a notion of “ambiguous” paths that are not either directories or files.
 This is due to its need to act as an interface to arbitrary systems.

 Since Dhall can’t compare strings, we can’t identify or remove common prefixes.
 The closest approximation is `route`, which removes a prefix by re-parenting.

+This library has no special handling of extensions.